FedorSerg/word-counter/README.md

 - If you have a stand with an empty DB (PSQL):
   - add these environment variables for the application, changing the XXXs to real values:
   `POSTGRESQL_HOST=XXX;POSTGRESQL_PORT=XXX;POSTGRESQL_DATABASE=XXX;POSTGRESQL_USER=XXX;POSTGRESQL_PASSWORD=XXX`
-- If you want to run database locally:
+- If you want to run database locally (you need to have Docker installed):
-  - install Docker, if you don't have it yet
   - go to the project root in terminal (src\main\java\com\example\generativeai) and run `docker-compose up`.
 You can check the file docker-compose.yml and update the ports or the database name, password and login there
   - if you didn't change the docker-compose.yml, then add these environment variables for the application:
   `POSTGRESQL_HOST=localhost;POSTGRESQL_PORT=5000;POSTGRESQL_DATABASE=genai;POSTGRESQL_PASSWORD=genai;POSTGRESQL_USER=genai`